frappe/frappe/frappe/docs/user/en/tutorial/task-runner.md

 		pass

 	def every_day_at_18_15():
-		# stuff to do every 6:15pm minutes
+		# stuff to do every day at 6:15pm
 		pass

 	def daily():